Are you interested in a Career with Animals? Did you know there are Ways to Make Money Working with Dogs?

 - A dog show photographer contracts with the show committee to take the pictures and deals directly with the dog owner when the picture is taken.

-- A dog show photographer might take more than 100 photos in a day and often needs an assistant or two for a large show.
+- A dog show photographer might take over 100 photos in a day and often needs an assistant or two for a large show.over

 - Show photographers and studio photographers are small businessmen and must market their pictures in order to make a living.